 I work with talent to sound personal, polished, and on message — but not too rehearsed.

 Large language models have read everything.
-They know what usually works and what most people would do.
+They know what most people would say or do.
 And that’s the problem.

 Writing isn’t the hard part.
-The key to great communication is figuring out who you are, what you stand for, and what your audience needs to hear.
-A chatbot can't do that.
+It's knowing what to say.
+AI can make bad ideas sound good, but great communication comes from figuring out who you are, what you stand for, and what your audience needs to hear.

 I haven't just learned about it.
 I've lived it.
 I’ve helped leaders navigate some of the most complicated, career-defining decisions they've ever faced, and it shapes every piece of advice I give.

 There’s no substitue for a great partner.
 I earn the trust of people who aren't known for giving it out.
-And I help them get their ideas across in a way that’s true to who they are.
+And I help them tweak, refine, and sharpen their ideas until they feel right.

 Everything starts with a conversation.
 We’ll get to know each other, talk about your goals, and figure out how to tap into your strengths.